kaleissin/django-mailrobot/README.rst

 ========

-In case you need to send an email somewhere else for testing/debugging, clone an existing email in the admin: Select it, choose "Clone selected mails" in the action list, hit "Go".
+In case you need to send an email somewhere else for testing/debugging, clone an existing email in the admin:

+1. Select it
+2. Choose "Clone selected mails" in the action list
+3. Hit "Go"

 The clone will share everything with its original except the name, which will be suffixed with a timestamp.